My husband has a not-so-secret secret love affair with this waffle recipe.

 - Melt butter and set aside to cool slightly.

 - Meanwhile, measure oats, baking powder, salt and cinnamon into the blender.
-Process until the mixture resembles flour, about one minute.
+Process on high until the mixture resembles flour, about one minute.

-- Add the water, eggs and optional sweeteners and blend into a batter, about one minute.
+- Add the water, eggs and optional sweeteners and blend on high* into a batter, about one minute.

-- Add the butter and again, blend for about one minute.
+- Add the butter and again, blend on high *for about one minute.

 - Allow the batter to sit for 5 minutes and preheat the waffle iron according to manufacturer directions.